Color Theory, Palettes & Hexadecimal Format

 The following two infographics illustrate color palettes and hexadecimal colors for Web design.
-See information regarding color for the Web.
+Read about color for the Web, below.
 Tap the images for free color tutorials.

 Infographics are graphic visual representations of information, data or knowledge intended to present information quickly and clearly.
 They can improve cognition by utilizing graphics to enhance the human visual system's ability to see patterns and trends.
 (Quote from Wikipedia)

 Hexadecimal infographic illustrates hexadecimal numbers around the color wheel.

 Each hexadecimal number is colored according to the color that number represents.

 aligns closely with the color adjacent to it, on the color wheel.